swagtop/bevy-flake/docs/details.md

 that.

-This flake is just the culmination of a lot of trial and error, with the goal of making Bevy easier to use with Nix.
+This flake is just the culmination of a lot of trial and error, with the goal of making working with Bevy on Nix more comfortable.